lingasc/icebreaker-generator-thanks/README.md

 It can also generate a random piece of Keanu Reeves trivia instead of a question.

 ## How It Works (Website):
 _To make the website work in GitHub Pages, the Python code and CSV dataset were converted into JavaScript.
 The site uses a version of GitHub Pages' Jekyll theme.
-The webpage can run completely on HTML, CSS, and JavaScript._
+The webpage runs completely on HTML, CSS, and JavaScript._
 _Items with strikethrough are for future deployments, if possible.
-Preview a future version [here](https://d902920a-af24-4e86-98e7-61d70dd3511e.spock.prod.repl.run/)._
+Preview a WIP [here](https://d902920a-af24-4e86-98e7-61d70dd3511e.spock.prod.repl.run/)._

 - ~~Colors change from sunrise to dusk depending on user's local time of day~~
 - ~~JavaScript time dependency code changes greeting from "Good morning!", "Good afternoon!", to "Good evening!" depending on user's local time of day~~
 - The data from the csv file was converted to JavaScript, so that when the user clicks on a button, it sources the JavaScript data instead of requiring Python and Pandas to source data.
 - Clicking on a button runs the JavaScript that generates icebreakers in the language you selected.
 Keep clicking to shuffle through icebreakers.
-- Clicking on the tiny coffee cup icon in the bottom right of the screen activates customizable coffee mug feature
+- Clicking on the tiny coffee cup icon in the bottom right of the screen activates customizable coffee mug feature.
-- Clicking on sun icon toggles dark mode
+- Clicking on sun icon toggles dark mode.
-- Easy one-click icebreaker copy-paste with clipboard icon
+- Easy one-click icebreaker copy-paste with clipboard icon.
-- Interface translated into English, French, and Japanese depending on the language button clicked
+- Interface translated into English, French, and Japanese depending on the language button clicked.

 ## The Concept
 The program is based on my experience of our own breakfast hour icebreakers, which seem to fit into two categories: